-My thesis aims to build a new framework for the study of book exhibitions grounded in a close examination of the material and affective capabilities of books, and in a better understanding of the visitor’s exhibition experience.
-Distinctively, my research draws on ontological principles from neo-materialist thought and Actor-Network theory to offer a post-humanist view of exhibitions where both books and people as well as their interactions share the centre of analysis.
-In addition to visitor studies and museum-based research on object interpretation, emotions, and experience, I bring to the discussion a distinct conception of the book as an assemblage of material, symbolic, and social dimensions with the power to shape exhibition experiences.
-In this sense, my research is concerned both with the study of the agency of the book as an originator and a recipient of emotions (that is, with its agency as a “numinous object”) and with the role of these emotions in creating “affective communities”.
-(In other words, I am interested in exploring the agency of the book as a sociological object and as an “identity maker”, and its potential in formulating a new type of exhibition experience.)
+My thesis aims to build a new framework for the study of book exhibitions grounded in a close examination of the affective capabilities of books, and in a better understanding of the visitor’s exhibition experience.
+Distinctively, my research draws on ontological principles from neo-materialist thought to offer a post-humanist view of exhibitions where both books and people as well as their interactions share the centre of analysis.
+In addition to visitor studies and museum-based research on object interpretation, emotions, and experience, I bring to the discussion a distinct conception of the book as an assemblage of material, symbolic, and social dimensions with enough power to shape and influence exhibition experiences.
+This idea is developed through the concepts of “numen” “bookishness” and “book-love” as well as an extended definition of the “reading experience” that goes beyond the act of decoding the text on the page.
+In this sense, my research pays particular attention to the emotional bonds that may emerge from engagement with the book both through its format and its content, questioning whether these bonds may have a stronger role in exhibitions than hitherto considered.

-In addition, I’ve carried out a course on Rare Book Librarianship by Aberystwyth University and have led an Arts Council funded project digitising and promoting Chetham’s Library collections of broadside ballads from the 17th to the 19th century.
-On top of creating digital surrogates and providing cataloguing data to MARC standards, the role included curating a small exhibition of relevant material and managing a series of creative activities and workshops based on their early modern collections.
-Presently, I’m employed by the University of Manchester Main Library as part of the Content, Collections and Discovery Team as a Shelving and Stock Management Supervisor (P/T).
+Presently, I am employed by the University of Manchester Main Library as part of the Content, Collections and Discovery Team as a Shelving and Stock Management Supervisor (P/T).
 I see this PhD as a fitting combination of the two strands of my career so far, and I am grateful to the ICP for awarding me a scholarship to carry out this research.